This is an incredible year for e-Commerce. What makes it so incredible, is it shies from focusing on new inventions – but rather improvements.

 - User uploads their social media data.

-- User is presented with personalised options, calibrated to factors such as face shape and skin tone – using seamless access to phone camera.
+- User is presented with personalized options, calibrated to factors such as face shape and skin tone – using seamless access to phone camera.

 5. Speak Up!
 Voice Recognition Goes Mainstream